Making your premises safe

 You must carry out a Fire Risk Assessment

-The Responsible Person must carry out a fire risk assessment and put in place the required fire safety measures for the premises.
+The Responsible Person must carry out a fire risk assessment and put in place the necessary fire safety measures for the premises.

 Making your premises safe